How Do You Know If It's Too Late for a Root Canal?

 What Happens If a Root Canal Is No Longer an Option?

-If a dentist determines that root canal treatment is unlikely to be successful, they will discuss alternative options with you.
+If a dentist determines that root canal treatment is unlikely to be successful, or that the tooth cannot be reliably restored afterwards, they will discuss alternative options with you.
 The most common alternative is extraction — the removal of the affected tooth.
-Modern dentistry offers several reliable options for replacing missing teeth, including:

 - Dental bridges — a prosthetic tooth anchored to the adjacent natural teeth, bridging the gap left by the missing tooth.